 Associate Professor of Ceramics with an MFA from Indiana University and a BFA from Kent State University.
 He is currently serving as the Ceramics Chair.
 He has exhibited nationally and internationally participating in over 300 exhibitions, and has work included in many public and International collections.

-Currently Graduate Chair of the School of Art.
+Currently Graduate Chair of the School of Art + Design.
 Originally from London, England, she has a BA(HONS) from Camberwell College of Arts, London, a Higher Diploma in ceramics from Gerrit Rietveld Academy of Art and Design, Amsterdam, The Netherlands, and an MFA from the New York State College of Ceramics at Alfred University.
 Alex makes objects and installations that investigate the mediation of experience through technology, the intersection of art, design and craft and the implications of labor in the handmade and the manufactured.
 As well as exhibiting widely in Europe and the US, she has taken part in a number of symposia and residencies, and most recently is the co-founder of Workshop – a writing group focused on contemporary discourse in ceramics.

 Professor with an MFA from the University of Oklahoma and a BA from Cleveland State University.
 He has taught at Ohio University since 1983 and also served as the Dean of the College of Fine Arts from 2006 until spring of 2012.
 He will return as professor of Ceramics in Fall of 2013.
 He has exhibited nationally and internationally in over sixty group shows and twelve one-person exhibitions at locations including NCECA 1997- Las Vegas and the Kunst Museum in Magdeburg, Germany.